Mr Hudson: 2009–12: Solo career, Straight No Chaser

 In an interview, singer Ben Hudson was asked to describe the album: "My mission statement was to make a pop record, but not a throwaway pop record.
 My heroes are people like Bowie and Prince and Damon Albarn.
 I didn't want to do anything niche.
 Kanye threw down the gauntlet.
 He said, 'Let's see if we can make you a popstar'.
 I was like 'Let's have a go!'.
 It's a bit more widescreen, a bit more punchy, but the eclecticism of the first record's still there.
 There's a tune where I'm a cross between Deliverance and Sade".

 In 2009, Hudson guested on Playing with Fire by N-Dubz.

 In the autumn of 2009, Mr. Hudson supported Calvin Harris on his UK tour.
 Mr. Hudson's headline tour to support the album Straight No Chaser was in October 2009.
 Before the year was out, Hudson made a featured appearance on Jay-Z's The Blueprint 3, the track, "Young Forever", was a reworking of Alphaville's 1984 song "Forever Young".

 In May 2010 Mr. Hudson embarked on a sold out national UK tour, with supporting Jay Z in Birmingham & Manchester arena shows plus Isle of Wight & Wireless festivals.

 In 2010, Mr. Hudson collaborated with British dubstep artist Caspa on the track "Love Never Dies (Back for the First Time)", which is a new version of a previous Caspa track known simply as "Back for the First Time".
 Rapper Nero appeared on the remix.
 On 29 July it was named by BBC Radio 1 DJ Zane Lowe as his Hottest Record in the World Today.
 Mr. Hudson was featured on Jay-Z and Kanye West's album Watch the Throne (2011), appearing on "Why I Love You".

-In 2012, Hudson began writing and producing tracks for Josh Kumra, He also worked on "Hand of Cards" for The Voice runner-up Tyler James, on his 2012 album A Place I Go.
-Hudson was later featured on the UK Top 10 single "Charge", by Sway.
-2012 also saw Mr. Hudson release an album with Rosie Oddie, under the name BIGkids.
-The first single "Heart Sing", from their collaborative effort, titled Never Grow Up, was released on 12 August 2012.
-The album itself was released 7 October 2012.
+In 2012 Hudson was featured on the UK Top 10 single "Charge", by Sway.